sachin-dane/web-app-graph-backend/README.md

 - You can acces frontend application on 'http://0.0.0.0:8080/' or 'http://localhost:8080/'

+## Cron / Scheduler

+- To run cron job you need to open new terminal and run `npm run start-cron`.
+It will start and run on every hour and add data objects.
+- Run this command from root directory.

 ## Test Accounts (Email / Password)
   ### Admin Account
   - admin@mail.com / admin@123